AerospaceJam/docs/docs/rules/rules-and-laws.md

 - Codebases will be published either on GitHub as public repositories (optionally under open-source licenses) or sent as complete ZIP files (including the `.git` folder).
 If you are having any issues submitting your codebase, extensions on the deadline may be given.
 If you make any modifications to your codebase after submitting it, you do not need to re-submit it.
 - Code for the competition may be written in any language, as long as it can be submitted for judging.
 Code examples and tutorials will be provided in Python, and as such Python will be the primary language the SDK supports.
 Support in meetings for other languages will be provided, but not with as much priority.
   - Please respect judges' time and please avoid submitting code in languages that are extremely esoteric, difficult to read, niche, or otherwise time or soul-consuming to judge.
 - Teams may use 3D printers or 3D printing services (e.g. Shapeways) to make components for their drone platforms except for components that are integral to flying the drone (e.g. propellers).
-Only stock parts may be used for drone control and flying components.
-This exception excludes the "legs" (landing gear) of the drone.
-They may be removed, modified, or replaced as long as the ability of the drone to safely land is not compromised, and the lithium ion battery is not exposed.
+- Only stock parts may be used for drone control and flying components.
+This exception excludes the "legs" (landing gear) of the drone, and any other peripheral non-flight segments of the drone.
+They may be removed, modified, or replaced **as long as the ability of the drone to safely fly and land is not compromised, and the lithium ion battery is not exposed.**
 - The microcontroller must broadcast its own Wi-Fi network unique to the team during the competition and it shall not attempt to interfere with any other teams' networks.
 Microcontrollers may not connect to the Internet during the competition, but they may during development prior to the start of the team's competition at the event.
 - Teams may not modify the drone flight controller and/or radio in any way.
 Drones may not autonomously fly, or use any form of autopilot.
 - Teams may only use the drone, microcontroller, and sensor kit provided by the competition.
 They may not use alternative drones or alternative sensors (e.g. higher accuracy).
 Replacement sensors may be purchased but no more than the number provided in the original kit may be used on the drone during the competition.